 The frequency of searches from within the different verticals using specific sets of queries may determine whether search results from those verticals appear within a set of search results conducted within the default main search box at Yahoo.

 The searches through the different verticals might include searches for “related query term sets,” so that for instance, the Yahoo document tells us that a search where the main query is “Britney Spears,” might also include a secondary query for “Baby One More Time” or “Kevin Federline.”
-Those choices might depend upon the time period of the search, and which of those related queries might be searched for more frequently.
+Those choices might depend upon the period of the search, and which of those related queries might be searched for more frequently.

 Presenting Search Results from Selected Verticals

-A number of different ways for presenting search results from different vertical searches are described in this patent application, including:
+Several different ways for presenting search results from different vertical searches are described in this patent application, including:

 1. Segregating results from different verticals into different areas on the search portal page.